baroquerock/udacity_ml/capstone/README.md

   - clone the repo
   - download the train.csv from [Kaggle competition page](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) to the data directory
   - preprocess the data and produce train_pre.csv with the preprocessing.ipynb (this will also overwrite the tokenizer in the pickles directory)
-  - run the learning.ipynb: import statements, definition of the functions (second cell), BASIC SETUP section and TRAINING AND SAVING THE FINAL MODEL section
+  - run the learning.ipynb: import statements, definition of the functions (second cell), BASIC SETUP section and TRAINING AND SAVING THE FINAL MODEL section (this will also overwrite some files in the results directory)